 - In the context of our pricing model, a GB is defined as 1 billion bytes.

 - Monthly data ingested is rounded down to the nearest integer.
-For example, if your account uses 100.9 GBs during a month, that's counted as 100 GBs.
+For example, if your organization uses 100.9 GBs during a month, that's counted as 100 GBs.

-For details about ingest for free tier organizations, see Free tier.
+For details about data ingest for our Free edition, see Free edition.